Le Biniou - User's manual

 Some plugins (e.g.: the "galaxy" plugin) operate in 3D.

-Note: Dumping frames to disk may slow down your system.
+- diskwriter plugin (legacy).
+This plugin dumps all frames to your "~/.lebiniou/screenshots/" folder, so that you can reassemble them to a video using e.g. ffmpeg.
+Note: Dumping to disk may slow down your system.
 To avoid this, put the screenshots folder on a SSD drive, or a RAM-disk.
+Or better, use the more recent mp4 output plugin.